lorainevilches/lorainevilches/README.md

 - 🌱 I’m currently learning **Nextjs, Reactjs, Angularjs**

-- 👨‍💻 All of my projects will be available at [behance.net/lorainevilches](behance.net/lorainevilches)
+- 👨‍💻 All of my projects WILL be available at [behance.net/lorainevilches](behance.net/lorainevilches)

-- 📝 I regularly post on [instagram.com/lorainevilches.web](instagram.com/lorainevilches.web)
+- 📝 I WILL regularly post on [instagram.com/lorainevilches.web](instagram.com/lorainevilches.web)

 - 💬 Ask me about **How I transform your desing into code**

 - 📫 How to reach me **askto@lorainevilches.com**

-- 📄 Know about my experiences [+10 years making websites](+10 years making websites)
+- 📄 Know about my experiences over +10 years making websites

 - ⚡ Fun fact **Passionate about driving**